gravitational/teleport/rfd/0095-teleport-key-agent-extension.md

 ERROR: Not logged in.
 ```

+### Security

+#### SSH Agent Forwarding Risks

+SSH Agent forwarding comes with an inherent security risk.
+When a user does `ssh -A` or `tsh ssh -A`, their forwarded keys could be used by a user on the remote machine with OS permissions equal to or above the remote user.
+This is possible due to the way SSH channels are forwarded within a remote session, and this problem is shared by other protocols like X11 forwarding.

+The primary redeeming security principle for forwarded SSH channels is that forwarded keys cannot outlive the original session.
+This means that once the user who called `ssh -A` exits out of their session, no agent keys remain usable on the remote machine, and no sensitive data could have been exfiltrated to outlive the session.
+We'll call this security principle "session contingency" in this RFD.

+We can follow this same framework to forward a user's certificates and agent key without exposing their actual private key, only an interface to send the forwarded agent cryptographic challenges.
+This would allow users to forward their certificates and agent keys relatively safely to be used in a remote session and guarantee that malicious users cannot exfiltrate their `~/.tsh` and impersonate them.
+These forwarded keys could be used for any `tsh` and `tctl` request, or more generally, any Teleport API request.

+#### Other concerns

+Please take a look at [this issue](https://github.com/gravitational/teleport-private/issues/299) for more details on another security concern related to these changes.

 ### Teleport Key Agent Changes

 We will add new [SSH Agent extensions](https://datatracker.ietf.org/doc/html/draft-miller-ssh-agent#section-4.7) to forward `~/.tsh` profile information, certificates, and additional functions (per-session MFA).
 Basic SSH Agent functionality will not be impacted by adding these extensions, so existing integrations will remain unchanged.